Living in Oman?

-Local public transport in the Muscat metropolitan area is limited to white-and-orange minibuses and baisa taxis.
+Local public transportation in the Muscat metropolitan area is limited to white-and-orange minibuses and baisa taxis.
 It’s customary to share your ride with other passengers.
-So if you book an ‘engaged’ (private) taxi, this will be more expensive.
+So if you book an “engaged” (private) taxi, this will be more expensive.

-Lastly, a note to expat women: Taking a bus or taxi on your own shouldn’t be a problem at all.
+Lastly, a note to expat women: taking a bus or taxi on your own shouldn’t be a problem at all.
 However, women usually sit in the back of a car alone or next to other women on a bus.
-So don’t be surprised if you remain the only passenger on the backseat of a taxi, even if the other seats aren’t occupied.
+So don’t be surprised if you remain the only passenger in the backseat of a taxi, even if the other seats aren’t occupied.

 Oman has a high rate of traffic accidents, so driving as risk-aware as possible and having a good automobile insurance policy are indispensable.
 To drive legally in Oman, you can use a foreign driver’s license or an international driving permit for up to three months.